hamza24v/Aigenda/capstone-proposal.md

 ## User stories
+### Admin

 ### Create a calendar
     create an invite-only calendar
     have core events mapped out (these can't be edited/delete by members) name of organization/club
-    precondition: user must be logged as member or admin.
+    precondition: user must be logged as an admin.
-    postcondition:
+    postcondition: Calendar is created

 ### Edit a calendar
     edit organization name
-    precondition: user must be logged as admin.
+    precondition: user must be logged as admin, a regular user cannot edit the calendar
-    postcondition: calendar is edited
+    postcondition: Calendar is edited

 ### delete a calendar
     deleting a calendar
-    precondition: user must be logged as admin.
+    precondition: user must be logged as admin, a regular user cannot delete the calendar
-    post-condition: calendar is deleted
+    post-condition: Calendar is deleted

 ### Creating an event
-    anyone can create an event but members have to be approved for broadcast events (events shared to everyone in org)
+    creates a broadcast or personal event
-    precondition: user must be logged in as admin or member
+    precondition: User is logged in as an admin.
-    post-condition: if member and events are non-broadcast automatically approve.
-Need approval for broadcast events unless user is admin
+    post-condition: Events are created without needing approval as the user is an admin

 ### Edit an event
+    Edits a scheduled event
-    precondition: user must be logged in as admin or member.
+    precondition: User is logged in as an admin.
 Event has to be in future
-    post-condition: if user is member and event to edited are non-broadcast automatically approve.
-Need approval for broadcast events unless user is admin
+    post-condition: Events are edited without needing approval as the user is an admin

+### Delete an event
+    Deletes a scheduled event
+    precondition: User is logged in as an admin.
+Event has to be in future but the admin can delete any broadcast or personal event
+    post-condition: Events are deleted without needing approval as the user is an admin.

+### User
+### Creating an event
+    creates a broadcast or personal event
+    precondition: User is logged in as a member.
+    post-condition: For personal events, they're approved automatically but for broadcast events, they must be approved by admins

+### Edit an event
+    Edits a scheduled event
+    precondition: user must be logged as a member.
+Event has to be in future
+    post-condition: Personal events are edited automatically, broadcast events require approval from the admin.

 ### delete an event
+    Deletes a scheduled personal event.
-    precondition: user must be logged in as admin or member.
-Event has to be in future
+    precondition: user must be logged as a member.
+Event has to be in future & have to be personal events.
+Users cannot delete broadcast events without admin privileges.
-    post-condition: if user is member and event to deleted are non-broadcast automatically approve.
-If event is broadcast, event is deleted from user's view but not from admin's view and other member view (not attending).
+    post-condition: Personal events would be deleted automatically, they are removed from the user's view.